 The above are the primary and alternate DNS IP addresses for Cloudflare.
 You can add more DNS addresses separated by commas on the same line, but it’s best to group them on separate lines for clarity.
 Let’s add Google’s DNS servers as an example:

-Once you’ve made any changes, press Ctrl+O to write them out and then Ctrl+X to exit.
+Once you’ve made your changes to the Ubuntu DNS config, press Ctrl+O to write them out and then Ctrl+X to exit.
 To apply the changes, enter to command:

 sudo netplan apply

 sudo netplan --debug apply.

 You’ll see an output such as this, which should give you all the information you need to fix issues.